Options for Filing & Automating Sales Tax Returns

 If you’re on a tight budget and not planning on ramping up your business quickly, the manual filing option should be sufficient to begin with.

 At this stage, your sales tax exposure should be relatively small, and it is not likely to be too much of a hassle.
+By adding A2X into the mix, you can ensure that some of the calculation is done for you and that when it comes time to manually file, you have accurate numbers.

 Once you begin filing in multiple states, the need for sales tax software and outside help starts to increase dramatically.
-While you’re only registered in a few states, overseeing the sales tax software yourself will probably make sense.

-When you get to a point where you are filing returns in most or all of the FBA states, the value of an outsourced service will become much more apparent.
+When you get to a point where you are filing returns in most or all of the states, the value of an outsourced service will become much more apparent.
 By engaging such a service, you will be able to free up your time to focus on activities that generate new business.

 Stay on Top of Sales Tax with A2X